stomaras/Javascript-From-zero-to-hero/README.md

 - Besides these two locally installed packages ( DevDependencies and Real Dependencies) we have the global packages which installed using the "--global" flag here in the command line or "-g".

+# Node JS

+- Node is an open source and cross-platform runtime environment for executing Javascript code outside of a browser , quite often we use node to build back-end services also called APIs or Application Programming Interfaces these are the services that power our client applications like a web app running inside of a web browser or mobile app running on a mobile device these client apps are simply what the users sees and interacts with they are just the surface they need to talk to some services sitting on the server or in the cloud to store data send emails or push notifications kick off workflows and so on.

+- Node is ideal for bulding Highly - Scalable, Data - Intensive, and real time back-end services that power our client applications

+- Advantages of NodeJS

+    - Great for prototyping and agile development
+    - Superfast and highly Scalable
+    - Javascript everywhere
+    - Cleaner and more consistent codebase
+    - Large ecosystem of open-source libs

+# Node Architecture

+- Node is a runtime environment for executing Javascript code Before node we use JS only to build applications that run inside of a browser so every browser out there has a JS Engine that takes our JS Code and converts to Machine Code ...
+For exampe FIrefox uses SpiderMonkey and GoogleChrome uses v8 engine because these different varieties of engines ...js code behave differently in one browser or another Browser provides a runtime environment for JavaScript code In a browser we have the window or the document object -> document.getElementById('');

+  In 2009 Ryan Dahl takes google v8 Engine which is the fastest JS Engine and embedded it inside a C++ programm and called that programm   Node

+  Node is a programm that includes the v8 JavaScript Engine plus some additional modules that give us capabilities not available inside browsers we can work with the file system or the network and so on both node and chrome share the same JS Engine but provide different runtime environments for JS

+  Node is not a programming Language ! ! !
+  Node is not a framework ! ! !
+  Node it's a runtime environment for executing JavaScript code ! ! !

+# How Node Works

+   Earlier i mentioned that node is Highly-Scalable, data-intensive and real time apps because of the non-blocking or asynchronous          nature of node what we mean by asynchronous?

+   Let me give a metaphor : Imagine you go to a restaurant a waiter comes to your table takes your order and gives it to the kitchen then move to serve another table while the sef is preparing your meal so the same person can serve many different tables they don't have to wait for the chef to cook one meal before they serve another table this is what we call : non - blocking or ASYNCHRONOUS architecture and this how NODE Applications work .
+The Waiter is like a Thread allocated to handle a request So a single thread is used to handle multiple requests in contrast to non-blocking we have blockin or sychronous architecture

+   When we receive a request on the server a thread is allocated to handle that request as part of handling this requests it is likely that we are querying a database and as you know sometimes it may take a little while until the result is ready when database is          executing the query , the thread is sitting there waiting it can't be used to serve another client so we need a new thread to serve another client .
+Imagine what will happen if we have a large number of concurrent clients at some point we are going to run out of threads to serve these clients .
+So new client have to wait until three threads are available or if we want not wait we need to add more hardware so with this kind of architecture we are not utilize our resources efficiently this is the problem with blocking architecture this is how applications work with frameworks like asp.net .
+With asp.net you can use asynchronous architecture but you must do extra work for that

+   In contrast node applications are asynchronous by default so you don't have to do anything extra.
+In Node we have a singkle thread to handle all requests .
+While our database executing a query our thread is used to serve another client when the database prepares the result it puts a message in what we call an Event Queue node is continously monitoring this queue in the background when if find an events in this queue it will take it out and process it, this kind of architecture makes node ideal for building applications that include a lot of disk and network access

+   Node do not use for CPU intensive apps ! ! !

+   Node used for data intensive and real time appls ! ! !

+# Install Node